All Educators know how to hack the brain. You should, too!

 There are two kinds of learning: spatial and rote.

-Rote learning is memorization of information bits, much like the way you learned some facts in school.
+Rote learning is the memorization of information bits, much like the way you learned some facts in school.
 The other type is spatial learning, where you make connections between old learning and new learning.
 The awesome teachers you had helped you make these connections with collaborative learning experiences like making a flying shoebox or acting out and filming The Tempest with Lego people.

 The brain prefers spatial learning.